Rational-Being/Devops-Trainig-with-STEGHUB/Ansible Dynamic Assignments (Include) and Community Roles/Ansible Dynamic Assignments (Include) and Community Roles.md

 You can browse available community roles [here](https://galaxy.ansible.com).
 We will be using a MySQL role developed by `geerlingguy`.

-**Hint:**
-To preserve your GitHub in its actual state after you install a new role, make a commit and push to master your 'ansible-config-mgt' directory.
-Of course, you must have `git` installed and configured on your Jenkins-Ansible server.
-For more convenient work with codes, you can configure Visual Studio Code to work with this directory.
-In this case, you will no longer need a webhook and Jenkins jobs to update your codes on the Jenkins-Ansible server, so you can disable them - we will be using Jenkins later for a better purpose.

 On Jenkins-Ansible server, make sure that `git` is installed with `git --version`, then go to the 'ansible-config-mgt' directory and run:

 ```bash